Why The Look Back

 Read between the lines of The Progressive Era and WWI through the printing of amateur newspapers.

-For the Record: World War I and the Great Depression
+For the Record: WWI and the Great Depression

 Tune into the history of the Great Depression through the story of Paramount Records.